About Credential/MA Program

 Credential/MA Faculty

-The faculty shown below have the primary responsibility of teaching and supervising in our Credential program.
+The faculty in this directory have the primary responsibility of teaching and supervising in our Credential program.
 Additional faculty/adjunct may teach classes or supervise students.

 Overview